 Weekend price includes all workshops which are open to complete beginners.

 Own camping equipment is required.
-This camp is restricted to less that 200 people.
-Hot showers, car free camping zone, open fires, open water for wild swimming.
+This camp is restricted to less than 200 people.
+Hot showers, car-free camping zone, open fires, open water for wild swimming.
 Kids choirs, Kids arts and crafts, Kids sports.
 Family challenges, Communal BBQ, Camps got talent show.
 All workshops take place undercover.

 Make Dens, Make friends, Make music, Make Memories.

 Adult: £75 , Child £45, Family (2 ad, 2ch) £230.
 Under 5’s free.
 NO DOGS.